In general numbers in Mathematics from Ancient Times can be classified according to how they are represented or according to their properties.

 If we express in Decimal Fractions then Either Terminating Or Non-Terminating But RECURRING / Periodic / Repeating are known as Rational Numbers.

-Like all other Numbers, Rational numbers are usually denoted by a (boldfaced) Where "Q" is taken from quotients.
+Like all other Numbers, Rational numbers are usually denoted by a Q (boldfaced) Where "Q" is taken from quotients.

 now a few examples are such as: